Table of Contents

 Your product or service is much more than that just an object or a service; it’s an opportunity to improve people’s lives.
 Use that as the angle from which you plan your next product video for marketing and show your audience that you’re not just selling “things” but offering them a unique benefit instead.

-There’s no doubt that this video excels at leveraging close-ups and 360° shots to showcase the product’s features in detail.
+There’s no doubt that this is one of the best marketing videos in terms of leveraging close-ups and 360° shots to showcase the product’s features in detail.
 But what we’d like to highlight here is the introduction of the voice of an expert to deliver information about its characteristics and improvements.

 In this case, we have two key members of the company explaining the most important features of the vehicle and how they can help you while driving.
 But your next piece could easily feature people outside of your company, like a doctor or an engineer, vouching for the quality of your product or the materials it’s made of.